tymyrddin/red-app/source/docs/pal/xss.md

 ### Proof of concept

-1. Inject a standard XSS payload:
+1. Inject a standard XSS payload in the search box:

 ```text
 <img src=1 onerror=alert(1)>